 Then I discovered Concrete5 – the easiest to use, most powerful, and easy to learn Open Source CMS.
 It took me a while to fully grasp what this was – I was new to all of this, but I taught myself CSS, PHP and a little bit of MySQL database programming, and the rest is history.
 I got sick and tired of constantly updating the OWA static html website and one day I just took the whole thing down and put up a new website for the club that I built with Concrete5.

 Now, the Oregon Whitewater Association has a website where trip reports are always being posted and the latest ones automatically show up on the front page, the trip calendar is easy to update and maintain, new users can sign up online, courses and gear can be sold through the website, and more.
 In the first year the Concrete5 website was online, the club nearly doubled in size and we had to keep adding more to the site to manage the growth.
 The Concrete5 website is one of the single best things that has happened to that OWA, and it all started with someone saying that the club needed a new website and I just happened to be there and have a very basic set of skills at the time.

 I have parlayed that website into a full-fledged business.
-My wife is a graphic designer and she makes all of the graphics and color schemes for the websites Whitewater Host builds.
-And I have the technical knowledge to build your website.
+I have the technical knowledge to build and host your simple website.
+I can recommend graphic designers who can design a logo for you.
 Along with designing, building and hosting websites, Whitewater Host is committed to empowering you with the knowledge to do this yourself.
 I have tried several things that don’t work very well and a few that do.
 I have had things go well and amazingly bad for me in regards to the websites I have built and hosted over the years and I will give my knowledge to you in the blog section of this website and recommend companies and products that I use and trust.

 So please, explore the site and fell free to send me any questions you have.